50ButtonsEach/hax-with-flic-osx/README.md

 	system_profiler -detailLevel full SPBluetoothDataType | grep "LMP Version"

 Version 0x6 was the first one that supported Low Energy, but we cannot guarantee that this will be correct for all computers.
-We have noticed that using a Bluetooth Low Energy compatible USB dongle can also work in some cases.
+Using a Bluetooth Low Energy compatible USB dongle should also work if it is just configured correctly.

 **Important notice**